 - Locate the Photo/iPhoto Library by going through → → as shown on the screenshot below:

-- Once they’re scanned, you will see the results of a number of duplicate images and the total size of them.
-Click on → and on the left sidebar you will see the full list of similar photos.
-The numbers that are next to the name of the file on the right-hand side represent the number of duplicates that you have for the same picture.
+- Once they’re scanned, you will see the results of a number of duplicate images and their total size.
+Click on Duplicate Files → Pictures, and on the left sidebar, you will see the full list of similar photos.
+The numbers next to the file’s name on the right-hand side represent the number of duplicates you have for the same picture.

 - Select the unneeded photos that you want to erase by checking the boxes next to them.
 Click on when you are done.